Skskendkks/programming-EA-assignment/README.md

 That is a 2 player game.
 The Gomoko game (4-piece chess version)

-If you want to try this program online you maybe need to change the name to Main
+If you want to try this program online you may need to change the name to Main

 Here is the game table: